ispras/utopia-hls/README.md

 Now that `llvm`-subdirectory has been initialized, we may build MLIR in some directory `<LLVM_BUILD_DIR>`.

-The following command is used to build the simplest MLIR revision, which allows debugging - `RelWithDebInfo` may be changed for `Release` or `Debug` if the user deems it so.
+The following commands are used to build the simplest MLIR revision, which allows debugging - `RelWithDebInfo` may be changed for `Release` or `Debug` if the user deems it so.

 ```
 cd llvm